Skip to main content

 Heart attack is a leading cause of death in New Zealand.
 Learn to recognise the warning signs and symptoms of a heart attack, so you know what to do if you see or experience them.

-Minutes matter - if you think you are having a heart attack, call 111 now.
+Minutes matter – if you think you are having a heart attack, call 111 immediately.

-Too many New Zealanders die or live with permanent disability because of the lack of awareness of heart attack warning signs and delays in seeking medical help.
-Even if you have had a heart attack, you may experience another - and next time, the symptoms can be different
+Too many New Zealanders die or live with permanent disability because of a lack of awareness of heart attack warning signs and delays in seeking medical help.
+Even if you have had a heart attack, you may experience another – and next time, the symptoms may be different.

 What does a heart attack feel like?